falkaer/the-guide/m1_memory_hierarchies/s3_immediate_gpu_computation.md

 we're gonna do it anyways!
 Don't worry about the 'how' too much, I'll go into greater detail further down the page.

 ## Building the Linear Node
 Okay, so let's try building the linear operator again, but this time on the GPU!
 Don't worry too much about the particulars.
-The setup is quite a bit like what is described in [m1::s2][6].
+The setup is quite a bit like what is described in [Intro to GPU's][6].

 There are three central files for this. ```src::shared::tensor2d_gpu.rs```,
 ```src::shared::shaders::linear.wgsl``` and ```src::immediate::nodes.rs```.